 Address: Rim Trail, Grand Canyon Village, AZ 86023

 Not too far from the start of the South Kaibab Trail lies the South Rim Trail, an iconic hiking trail that offers visitors stunning views of the Grand Canyon from every angle.
-This 13-mile paved path weaves its way around the park, allowing you to get up close and personal with all things Grand Canyon.
+This 13-mile paved path weaves its way around the park, allowing you to get up close and personal with the Grand Canyon.

 See Related: Best Family Road Trips in the US